michel-kraemer/citeproc-java/download/index.md

 the Citation Style Language Styles, and the locales.
 The [binary bundle](#top) includes all what you need.
-However, if you don't use the binary package (e.g. because you're installing citeproc-java via Maven) you will certainly need to download the CSL styles and locales.
+However, if you don't use the binary package (e.g. because you're installing citeproc-java via Maven) you will need to download the CSL styles and locales.

 <div class="alert alert-success" markdown="1">
 Please note that without these files the citeproc-java library alone